umee-network/umee/x/leverage/README.md

 Each token in the `Token Registry` has a parameter called `LiquidationThreshold`, always greater than or equal to collateral weight, but less than 1, which determines the portion of the token's value that goes towards a borrower's liquidation threshold, when the token is used as collateral.

-A user's liquidation threshold is the sum of the contributions from each denomination of collateral they have deposited.
+When a borrow position is limited by simple borrow limit (without special asset pairs or borrow factor), a user's liquidation threshold is the sum of the contributions from each denomination of collateral they have deposited.
 Any user whose borrow value is above their liquidation threshold is eligible to be liquidated.

 ```go
   collateral := GetBorrowerCollateral(borrower) // sdk.Coins